OxWearables/stepcount/README.md

 A Python package to estimate step counts from accelerometer data.

-The algorithm is tuned for wrist-worn AX3 data collected at 100 Hz, making it compatible with the [UK Biobank Accelerometer Dataset](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169649).
+The algorithm is tuned for wrist-worn AX3 data collected at 100 Hz, using data from the open-source [OxWalk Dataset](https://ora.ox.ac.uk/objects/uuid:19d3cb34-e2b3-4177-91b6-1bad0e0163e7), making it compatible with the [UK Biobank Accelerometer Dataset](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169649).

 ## Getting started